davidtorres89/UTSABC/README.md

 - My Public IP Address

 Machines within the network can only be accessed by Jump-Box-Provisioner.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+ - Which machine did you allow to access your ELK VM?
+    Jump-Box-Provisioner
+ - What was its IP address?
+    13.89.56.10
 A summary of the access policies in place can be found in the table below.

 | Name     | Publicly Accessible | Allowed IP Addresses |